 Message from Health Director

 What's in your "Go Kit"?
 Does your family have plan when a disaster strikes?
-We are well into the 183 days of hurricane season (June 1 - November 30)...so, now is a great time to take stock in your emergency preparedness plans New England avoided enduring any hurricanes this summer, but who knows about those nor'easters?!
+We are well into the 183 days of hurricane season (June 1 - November 30)...so, now is a great time to take stock in your emergency preparedness plans.
 Click on our emergency preparedness link for tips to ready your family.
 We continue to give preparedness presentations to schools and civic organizations, spreading the word about how to prepare for emergencies.
-Take a moment and ask yourself: Are you and your family prepared?

 - GET A KIT.
 Both www.ready.gov and our website have lots of information and links to help you, your family and your neighborhood prepare for all kinds of hazards.